 McFalls is the only member to seek formal lessons for his instrument, and has been doing so for three years.
-The other bandmates can say they learned from years of practice: Hunter picked up his first guitar when he was eight and Tillman has created music since eighth grade.
+The other bandmates can say they learned from years of practice: Caballero picked up his first guitar when he was eight and Tillman has created music since eighth grade.

 Today, these talents are exercised every Friday evening, when they rehearse and songwrite.
 Their music-creation process is layered, allowing for input from each member.

 “Sean will come up with a guitar riff, and we’ll just build off of it and add drums,” Tillman said.
 “The last thing we usually add is vocals and lyrics.”

 End Means released their first music for streaming—A four-track EP titled “Summer Hate Tapes”—on July 26 of this year on Bandcamp.

 Described as heavy and violent, their sound is inspired by artists ranging from Knocked Loose to Xibalba.

 Behun summarized the emotions they wish to evoke with their music in one word: “Joy.”

 This goal has been realized: At shows, listeners are seen smiling or dancing hysterically.
 End Means is able to connect to their audience through their music’s harsh noise and unlying message about mental health, personal conflicts, and loneliness.